jdhenke/celestrium/doc/paper.md

 > Reducing these limitations is an easy way to get at future work.
 > I leave *new* features to @haosharon in the next section.

-Celestrium's design and implementation is certainly not without fault.
+Celestrium's design and implementation are certainly not without fault.
 Because Celestrium's efficacy is based on how easy it is for developers to use, issues of various scopes come into play.
-In an effort to explain the full spectrum, we now detail these issues progressing from the purely logistical to the more theoretical.
+In an effort to explain the full spectrum, we now detail these issues progressing from the purely logistical to the more technical.

 #### Infrastructure

-While not as intellectually stimulating as some other problems, the Celestrium's infrastructure could perhaps be improved in the following respects.
+While not as intellectually stimulating as other problems, Celestrium's infrastructure could perhaps be improved in the following ways.

 Firstly, Celestrium is written primarily in Coffeescript, which compiles to Javascript.
-Because of this, any developer using celestrium must bring the tools to do this compilation into their project when they might not necessarily want or be able to.
+Because of this, any developer using Celestrium must bring the tools to do this compilation into their project when they might not necessarily want or be able to.
-Looking into using requirejs's optimization tool on the compiled out, Celestrium could potentially release a minified, single javascript file.
+Looking into using requirejs's optimization tool on the compiled output, Celestrium could potentially release a minified, single javascript file, making it much easier to simply put in a project.

-Additionally, Celestrium uses less, which compiles to css.
-Currently, Celestrium avoids the need to compile its less files but at the cost of users of celestrium needing to load the less compiler onto any webpage using Celestrium.
+Additionally, Celestrium uses Less, which compiles to CSS.
+Currently, Celestrium avoids the need to compile its less files but at the cost of users of celestrium needing to load the Less compiler onto any webpage using Celestrium.
-A similar, compiled version of the css should be made available by Celestrium as well.
+A similar, compiled version of the CSS should be made available for Celestrium as well.

 #### Code Organization

-Moving into how Celestrium organized its modules, several things could be improved.
+Moving into how Celestrium organizes its modules, several things could be improved.

-As mentinoed previously, circular dependencies are not allowed.
+As mentinoed previously, circular dependencies amongst plugins are not allowed.
 The only drawback as it stands is that plugins must be specified according the their partial ordering of depedencies in calling `Celestrium.init`.
 It remains to be seen if there is a good use case which would merit this or if there is a complete argument against circular dependencies.
-Either allowing circular dependencies or providing a more thorough argument against them would at least clarify the appropriateness of the decision.
+Either allowing circular dependencies or providing a more thorough argument against them would at least clarify the appropriateness of this decision.

 Additionally, the Layout plugin, while convenenient, is not as configurable as it could perhaps be.
-While this isn't horrible in and of itself, it is problematic that many of the other plugins rely on using Layout, because not wanting to use Layout then implies one cannot use all other plugins which depend on it.
+While this isn't problematic in isolation, it is problematic that many of the other plugins rely on using Layout, because not wanting to use Layout then implies one cannot use any plugins which depends on it.
-Making Layout more configurable and/or reducing other plugins' dependence on it would certainly make Celestrium more modular.
+Making Layout more configurable and/or removing other plugins' dependence on it would certainly make Celestrium more modular.

 #### Scalability